 The petroleum taxation system is intended to be neutral, so that an investment project that is profitable for an investor before tax is also profitable after tax.
-This ensures substantial revenues for Norwegian society and at the same time encourages companies to carry out all profitable projects.
+This ensures substantial revenues for the Norwegian society and at the same time encourages companies to carry out all profitable projects.

 Consolidation between fields is allowed.
-This means that losses from one field, or exploration costs, can be written off against the company's income from operations elsewhere on the Norwegian shelf.
+This means that losses from one field, or exploration costs, can be written off against the company's income from operations elsewhere on the Norwegian continental shelf.

-Loss carry forward
+Loss carry forward and reimbursement